Emily Ratajkowski Teases Fans By Pulling Down Her Skirt In Sexy New Instagram Snap

 “HOLY WOWZUS,” one fan wrote, while another said she was “body goals.”

-Earlier on Tuesday, the catwalk queen shared another sizzling shot of her in the same skimpy outfit, this time revealing that the pieces were from her own clothing line — Inamorata.
+Earlier on Tuesday, the catwalk queen shared another sizzling shot of her in the same skimpy outfit, this time revealing that the pieces were from her own clothing line, Inamorata.
 The collection originally only included swimwear, but was recently expanded to include a body line made up of numbers such as the ones she sported in her risque snap, as well as some sexy lingerie.